A young woman smiles down at her phone while holding a credit card.

 You may not meet the requirements for a credit card.
 For example, applicants must be at least 18 years old with a regular source of income.
 Each credit card issuer may have other requirements.

 Prepaid cards provide a convenient alternative to cash.
-You may want to give someone a gift that isn’t cash, but you don’t know what store they’d like to shop in.
-Plus, not all merchants accept cash.
-Some stores have moved toward a “cash-free” model, and online purchases typically require a card.
-In this case, using a prepaid card may be more convenient than cash if you don’t qualify or get approved for any credit cards.
+You may want to give someone a gift card but you don’t know what store they’d like to shop in.
+Plus, not all merchants accept cash, such as online shopping.
+In this case, using a prepaid gift card may be more convenient than cash if you don’t qualify or get approval for a traditional credit card.

-While prepaid cards may be a convenient alternative to cash if you can’t access credit, using a prepaid card doesn’t build credit history.
-Many financial tools and significant purchases require a credit history.
+While prepaid cards may be a convenient alternative to cash if you can’t access credit, using a prepaid card doesn’t help you in building credit history.
+Many financial tools and significant purchases require a credit check, an established credit history, and typically a good credit score.
 You often need a credit history to take out a home mortgage or finance a new car.
 Everyone has to start somewhere, though.
 Secured credit cards or student credit cards could help you start your credit history and equip you for future financial choices.

 Next steps